PaulVanDev/HoeffdingD/README.md

-Hoeffding’s test for dependence was proposed by Wassily Hoeffding (1948) as a test for two random variables with continuous distribution functions.Hoeffding’s D is a nonparametric measure of the distance between joint distribution, F(x, y) and product of marginal distributions, FX(x)FY(y).
+Hoeffding’s test for dependence was proposed by Wassily Hoeffding (1948) as a test for two random variables with continuous distribution functions.
+Hoeffding’s D is a nonparametric measure of the distance between joint distribution, F(x, y) and product of marginal distributions, FX(x)FY(y).
 The advantage of this statistic lies in the fact that it has more power to detect non-monotonic dependency structures compared to other more common measures (Pearson, Kendall, Sparman)